EU extends oligarch sanctions list, but drops Zhirinovsky and Usmanov’s sister names

 Narzieva challenged her inclusion in the sanctions list in European courts, which found in a preliminary hearing that she had been mistakenly included in the list.

 Usmanov has always denied that he is an oligarch or benefited in any way with his connections to the state.
 He made his first million dollars in the last days of the Soviet Union, producing colourful plastic shopping bags.

-He went on to make more money as a financial investor, including a stint as chief investment officer for the state-owned gas giant Gazprom.
-It was there that he started investing into metal companies, but insists that he paid market price for shares he bought from Gazprom that was selling off non-core assets.
+He went on to make more money as a financial investor, including a brief stint a CEO of the investment arm of the state-owned gas giant Gazprom.
+He started to invest into metal companies before joining Gazprom and insisted that he paid market price for more metal company shares he bought from Gazprom that was selling off non-core assets.

 But he made most of his money from a deal to buy an 8% stake in the US tech giant Facebook in 2008 four years before the company listed on the US stock markets that netted him several billion dollars.

 Usmanov’s name remains on the sanctions list, although all of his companies have been specifically excluded from sanctions thanks to their importance on the international metals market.